 Stanford University (ABD) (PhD)

-At the age of 15, after becoming a National Science Talent Scholar, I was accepted as a freshman at the prestigious Indian Institute of Technology, Madras from which I graduated in the Top 2%.
-I won a Research Assistantship to work at Lawrence Berkeley Laboratory as part of my M.S. research at Univ. of California, Berkeley.
-I transferred to Stanford University for my Ph.D. in Mechanical Engineering working in Turbulent flows.
+At the age of 15, after becoming a National Science Talent Scholar, I was accepted as a freshman at I.I.T.
+Madras from which I graduated in the Top 2%.
+I won a Research Assistantship to work at Lawrence Berkeley National Labs as part of my M.S. research at Univ. of California, Berkeley.
+I transferred to Stanford University for my Ph.D. in Mechanical Engineering working in Computational Fluid Dynamics.

-At Stanford, I was a Teaching Assistant for 3 quarters for the Applied & Engineering Mathematics course sequence M.E.
-200A, B, C taken by most Masters' students.
-Prof. Ferziger (after giving me a precious 1 day notice!) took a religious holiday on Rosh Hashanah, and I gave my first lecture at the Terman Auditorium to over 200 Masters students on campus and over a dozen Silicon Valley engineers on Stanford Instructional Television Network - that was awesome!
+At Stanford, I was a Teaching Assistant for the Applied & Engineering Mathematics year-long M.E.
+200A, B, C sequence taken by most Masters' students.
+Prof. Ferziger (after giving me a precious 1 day notice!) took a religious holiday on Rosh Hashanah, and I gave my first lecture at the Terman Auditorium to over 200 students on campus and over a dozen Silicon Valley engineers on Stanford Instructional Television Network - that was awesome!
 I checked the videotape later at the Engineering Library and noticed that I had to slow down a bit while speaking.
 I have a Tau Beta Pi survey by a student with glowing comments ("Ramesh will be a great teacher one day") that Chairman Reynolds circled and gave to me - this is one of my most cherished documents!

-I worked as an Academic Staff Member at the National Center for Supercomputing Applications U of I, Urbana-Champaign where (terms like "Internet Cloud", "Collaboratory" were coined), as part of Outreach programs, we taught efficient Supercomputing techniques to many universities in the Mid-West!
-I then worked at Exxon Corporate Research Labs doing basic research (using applied math, physics/mechanical engineering, software tools and coding) closely with groups from M.I.T., Princeton and Univ. of Wisconsin, Madison.
+I worked as a Research Staff Member at the National Center for Supercomputing Applications, UIUC where (terms like "Internet Cloud", "Collaboratory" were coined), as part of Outreach programs, we taught efficient Supercomputing techniques to many universities in the Mid-West!
+I then worked at Exxon Corporate Research Labs doing basic engineering research (using applied math, physics/mechanical engineering, software tools) closely with groups from M.I.T., Princeton and Univ. of Wisconsin, Madison.
 Subsequently, I moved over to Financial Services and Wall Street.
 Thus my work experience includes R&D groups in academia/ industry, Risk Management and Data Analysis for market-makers by developing and implementing models using modern software languages, paradigms and platforms (Python, distributed computing).